imixs/imixs-workflow/README.md

-To build form the source code run:
+To build Imixs-Workflow form the source code run:

 	mvn install